xuchen66/sphinx-emdocs/source/serialem-note-understanding-transforms-in-multigrid.rst

 Realign Reloaded Grid Transform
 -------------------------------

-After a grid is reloaded onto the stage, Multigrid computes both a rotational and translational shift between the previous and current stage positions.
+After a grid is reloaded onto the stage, Multigrid computes both a rotation angle and translational shift between the previous and current stage positions.
 This results in a two-dimensional transformation matrix and offset, which are saved to the corresponding LMM map as one of its Navigator properties.